 Take a look inside my kindergarten classroom and see how I have set it up for student success.
 View the different areas of the room, and get ideas for your own classroom.

-I love our kindergarten classroom.
-Of course there are some things that I would change- it would be nice to have a bigger space, and the white boards could be lower; but my teaching partner and I worked hard to make it an inviting and comfortable place for students to learn.
+I love my kindergarten classroom.
+Of course, there are some things that I would change- it would be nice to have a bigger space, and the whiteboards could be lower.
+My teaching partner and I worked hard to make it an inviting and comfortable place for students to learn.

-Our students also eat their snacks and lunch in the classroom.
+The students also eat their snacks and lunch in the classroom at these tables.

 Fine Motor Table/Cubbies

-We have a standing fine motor table that we change out weekly.
-We try to put out interesting activities there that students can re-visit throughout the week.
-If you would like some examples of what I do there, you can check out the post Cookie Cutter Fine Motor Activities or Fine Motor Centers.
+If you would like some examples of what I do there, you can check out the post: Cookie Cutter Fine Motor Activities or Fine Motor Centers.

 Our cubbies are in the classroom, and our students get used to taking care of their belongings, and keeping it tidy (it does get tricky in the winter with all their snowsuits!)